 Just remember to adhere to the rules of the park and keep a safe distance from wildlife:

-- 100 metres from bears (unless you are inside a vehicle);
+- 100 meters from bears (unless you are inside a vehicle);

-- 30 metres from all other large species;
+- 30 meters from all other large species;

 Wapusk National Park